QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 The earliest time for nonlinear amplification to set in can be inferred from the diagram with the lowest value of $r$.
 For our problem, this is realized by the one-loop contribution with $r=1$ ($n=2$, $l=0$, $m=2$),

-which already becomes sizable when $F \sim \mathcal{O}(1/g)$, where the two propagator lines compensate for the two powers of the coupling.
-Using again the quasi-exponential growth behavior \Eq{eq:expgrowth} of the primary unstable modes as a guide, the time at which this $\mathcal{O}(1/g)$ correction becomes important relative to the $\mathcal{O}(1/g^2)$ in \Eq{eq:tSecParam} is $\sim \tau_\text{occ}/4$ in the weak-coupling limit.
+which already becomes sizable when $F \sim \mathcal{O}(1/g)$, where the two propagator lines compensate for the 2 powers of the coupling.
+Again using the quasi-exponential growth behavior [\Eq{eq:expgrowth}] of the primary unstable modes, we find that the time at which this $\mathcal{O}(1/g)$ correction becomes important relative to the $\mathcal{O}(1/g^2)$ in \Eq{eq:tSecParam} is $\sim \tau_\text{occ}/4$ in the weak-coupling limit.
 This is followed by a series of higher-loop corrections, all leading to a fast broadening of the primary unstable range in rapidity wave number $\nu$~\cite{Berges:2012cj}.